 While Facebook is the world’s most popular social platform, Squarespace also caters to growing social platforms.
 Users can sync and directly share their products on Pinterest and Tumblr.
 These platforms may not be as commerce-forward, but they’re still a great way to grow brand awareness among specific niches.

-4. Alternatives to Squarespace: Selling on Independently Hosted Sites
+4. Alternatives to Squarespace: Selling on Independent Sites

 If you’re just starting to build your ecommerce business, you should think about the flexibility of an online business.
 In addition to selling from a new ecommerce store, you can sell from where you are already established online.
 What does that even mean?